The Bayesian view of DESI DR2 with unimpeded: Evidence and tension in a combined analysis with CMB and supernovae across cosmological models: Methodology

 \subsection{Cosmological Datasets}

 Our analysis employs a diverse set of cosmological datasets spanning multiple observational probes. \Cref{tab:datasets} summarises the datasets used in this work along with their corresponding likelihood components as implemented in \texttt{Cobaya}~\cite{Torrado2021Cobaya}.
 For cosmic microwave background (CMB) measurements, we utilise Planck 2018 data analysed with two independent high-$\ell$ likelihoods: the Plik likelihood~\cite{Planck2020likelihoods} and the CamSpec likelihood~\cite{CamSpec2021}.
 Each can be combined with Planck CMB lensing data~\cite{Planck2020lensing}, and we also include CMB lensing as a standalone dataset.
 For baryon acoustic oscillations (BAO), we analyse both DESI DR1~\cite{desi2024dr1} and DESI DR2~\cite{desi2025} datasets.
-Our Type Ia supernova (SN Ia) datasets comprise Pantheon+~\cite{Brout2022PantheonPlus}, Union3~\cite{Rubin2023Union3}, and the DES Y5 supernova sample in both its corrected DES-Dovekie calibration~\cite{Popovic2025DovelkieCalib,Popovic2025Dovekie} and the earlier DES-SN5YR calibration~\cite{DES2024SN5YR}, which contained since-identified calibration errors.
+Our Type Ia supernova (SN Ia) datasets comprise Pantheon+~\cite{Brout2022PantheonPlus}, Union3~\cite{Rubin2023Union3}, and the DES Y5 supernova sample in both its DES-Dovekie recalibration~\cite{Popovic2025DovelkieCalib,Popovic2025Dovekie} and the earlier DES-SN5YR calibration~\cite{DES2024SN5YR}, subsequently revised by DES-Dovekie.
 Finally, we incorporate weak gravitational lensing data from DES Y1~\cite{Abbott2018}.
 For detailed descriptions of these datasets and their implementations, we refer the reader to \cite{UnimpededPaper}.
 For the $w$CDM and $w_0w_a$CDM models, our nested sampling analysis adopts the same prior ranges $w_0 \in [-3, 1]$, $w_a \in [-3, 2]$ on the dark energy equation of state parameters as those used by the DESI Collaboration~\cite{desi2025}.